 - understand the location of overland flow paths.

-If endorsed, this would be the first time the building regulation layer has its own map.
-This would allow for the mapping to be updated as new data and information becomes available.
-The Flood Hazard Area for Building Regulation Purposes Map would be used by industry professionals for building regulation purposes, specifically those who are required to comply with MP3.5 Construction of Buildings in Flood Hazard Areas.
+The flood hazard area for building regulation purposes map is to be used by industry professionals for building regulation purposes, specifically those who are required to comply with MP3.5 Construction of Buildings in Flood Hazard Areas.

 For building regulation purposes, it is important that building certifiers are aware of these elements to avoid any issues relating to overland flow or drainage and ensure that building floor levels include appropriate freeboard allowances.